 A register of their interests can be downloaded here.

-There is a further funding round in 2021-22 with the following deadline for applications:
+There will be two funding rounds in 2021-22 with the following deadlines for applications:

 Maoin nan Ealan Gàidhlig is designed to assist the delivery of Gaelic arts projects.
 In 2021-22, priority will be given to applications for projects:

 - Which help sustain artistic practice through the Covid-19 pandemic